MarshalArijona/marshal-blog/_posts/2022-02-09-how-to-derive-elbo.md

 bibliography: deriving_elbo.bib
 ---

 Bayesian inference approximation commonly relies on variational inference.
 This technique requires us to maximize evidence lower bound (ELBO).
 This article discusses three ways to derive ELBO.
-We arrange this article as follows.
-First, we briefly present the motivation of variational inference.
+The outline is arranged as follows.
+First, we briefly highlight the motivation of variational inference.
 Subsequently, we provide three ways to derive ELBO.
 Finally, we end this article by a conclusion.

 ## Background
 Performing Bayesian inference requires us to compute posterior distribution.
 Inference can be thought as a process to quantify unknown variables given the observed variables.
 Let $$\mathcal{D} = \{x_i\}_{i=1}^{N}$$ be a dataset contains $$N$$ data points.
 We can view $$\mathcal{D}$$ as the observed variables.
 Subsequently, we assume there is unobserved parameters $$\theta \in \Theta$$ that provide explanations for $$\forall x \in \mathcal{X}$$ in general.
 Inference aims to estimate $$\theta$$ given the observations $$\mathcal{D}$$.
 Performing inference under Bayesian theorem provides us a tool to quantify the uncertainty about $$\theta$$.
 Therefore, Bayesian inference is treated as a probabilistic model.
 The core of Bayesian inference is to evaluate the posterior distribution $$p(\theta \vert \mathcal{D})$$.
 This evaluation requires the likelihood $$p(\mathcal{D} \vert \theta)$$, prior distribution $$p(\theta)$$, and marginal distribution $$p(\mathcal{D})$$.
 The likelihood tells the probability of $$\mathcal{D}$$ given a certain $$\theta$$.
 Meanwhile, prior $$p(\theta)$$ provides our belief about $$\theta$$ before we perform the inference.
 The third one is marginal distribution $$p(\mathcal{D})$$ which represents the probability $$\mathcal{D}$$ without the conditioning constraint.
 By applying Bayes's theorem, we can write $$p(\theta \vert \mathcal{D})$$ as: